lost-egg/lost-egg.github.io/charms/melee.md

 [^no-dual]: The Dual keyword from the original text has been removed, as it's unnecessary with this notation.

+Keywords:

+- **Post-Attack:** A Supplemental effect with this Keyword is declared after the attack roll is made and its result is determined.

 ## Essence 1

+### Nimble Reaving Wind[^no-dual]

+**Prerequisites** Melee 1, Essence 1
+**Cost** 1m; **Action** Reflexive; **Duration** Instant
+**Requirement** It's your turn, you're at short range with an opponent you currently aren't at close range with, and you have a Simple action available to use.

+You may cover ground 1 to exit close range from an opponent without having to [Disengage](/combat/#disengage).
+Then, you cover ground 1 to enter close range with a different opponent.
+You must if possible use a Simple action this turn to attack the new opponent.

 ### Excellent Strike[^no-uniform]